-Further details of the other charges are included in note 11 to the 2004 Consolidated Financial Statements and note 7 to the March 31, 2005 Interim Consolidated Financial Statements.
+Further details of the other charges are included in note 11 to the 2004 Consolidated Financial Statements and note 7 to the June 30, 2005 Interim Consolidated Financial Statements.

 To date, we have recorded charges in connection with five separate restructuring plans in response to the challenging economic climate and our continuing strategy to move production from higher-cost to lower-cost geographies.
-These actions, which included reducing workforce, consolidating and repositioning the number and location of production facilities, were largely intended to align our capacity and infrastructure to anticipated customer requirements for more capacity in lower-cost regions, as well as to rationalize our manufacturing network to lower demand levels.
+These actions, which included reducing workforce and consolidating and repositioning the number and location of production facilities, were largely intended to align our capacity and infrastructure to anticipated customer requirements for more capacity in lower-cost regions, as well as to rationalize our manufacturing network to lower demand levels.

-We have recorded a combined total of \$904.0 million for all of our restructuring plans.
-These restructuring plans were focused primarily in the Americas and Europe, as those regions were impacted the most by the downturn given their high cost structures.
-As of March 31, 2005, approximately 23,300 employees have been released from the business in connection with restructurings.
+As of June 30, 2005, we have recorded a combined total of \$934.9 million for all of our restructuring plans.
+These restructuring plans were focused primarily in the Americas and Europe, as those regions were impacted the most by the downturn in business volumes and due to their high cost structures.
+Approximately 23,600 employees have been released from the business in connection with restructurings.
 Approximately 70% of the employee terminations have been in the Americas, 25% in Europe and 5% in Asia.
-As of March 31, 2005, over 40 facilities have been or will be closed or downsized, primarily in the Americas and Europe.
+As of June 30, 2005, over 40 facilities have been or will be closed or downsized, primarily in the Americas and Europe.
 All cash outlays are expected to be funded from cash on hand.